 From extra storage space to more websites and email hosting, Bluehost’s plans pack a serious punch.
 In other words, Bluehost is not only cheaper than Weebly, but it also gives you more bang for your buck.

 This is the one category where Weebly truly shines.
 Although there are a lot of website builders out there, Weebly has the simplest drag-and-drop interface, which makes it really easy to create, design, and publish a site.
 If you’re looking for the quickest way to get online, Weebly is it.

 However, there are some drawbacks.
 Weebly’s simplicity comes at the cost of performance and creative freedom.
 For instance, once you’ve chosen a theme, you can’t customize as many elements as you would with other website builders.
 Plus, there aren’t that many themes to choose from, which means that you might end up with a rather stock-looking website.

 To this, you have to add the fact that Weebly doesn’t let you install any plugins.
 You can easily add most functions to your website by using the Weebly marketplace, but if something’s not there, you’re out of luck.
 In addition, many of the best scripts are paid.

-Bluehost might not have a website builder by default, but that doesn’t make it difficult to use.
+Not at all.
+Bluehost might not have a website builder by default compared to some of the other alternatives we’ve looked at in the past, but that doesn’t make it difficult to use.
 Whether you prefer WordPress or some other CMS, Bluehost lets you set up your favorite framework with just a couple of clicks.
 If you choose WordPress, you also get automated software updates.

 But perhaps the biggest advantage with Bluehost is that you can install whatever website builder you want on your account.
 If you want a WordPress website, you can use Elementor or BoldGrid to create a beautiful design in minutes.
 Both of these builders have a drag-and-drop interface that is just as simple as Weebly’s.
 They’re also free and easy to install.